Skip to content

 How Much Is the Discount?#

-FOCUS Investment Banking quantifies a 10-20% multiple compression for owner-dependent practices relative to owner-independent peers of comparable size [1].
-This figure measures the price gap inside the population of deals that close.
+FOCUS Investment Banking documents a 10-20% multiple compression for owner-dependent practices relative to owner-independent peers of comparable size [1].
+That number captures the price gap inside the deals that actually close.

-Cross-source aggregation, drawing on FOCUS, TUSK, Henry Schein, and DDSmatch broker observations, yields a 25-40% effective discount when buyer-pool reduction is priced in: fewer dental support organization (DSO) bidders willing to platform the practice, plus private buyers underwriting elevated transition risk through bank financing [2][3][4][6].
+Combining FOCUS, TUSK, Henry Schein, and DDSmatch observations produces a wider 25-40% effective discount once buyer-pool reduction is included: fewer dental support organization (DSO) bidders willing to platform the practice, plus private buyers pricing in extra transition risk through their bank financing [2][3][4][6].

 Owner-dependent practices receive offers 25 to 40 percent below comparably-sized owner-independent peers